metabrainz/picard/docs/options.rst

   directory names of your files when it saves metadata in them, in order to make the file and directory names consistent with the new metadata.
-+ **Replace non-ASCII characters:** Check to replace non-ASCII characters with their ASCII equivalent, e.g. á,ä,ǎ, with a; é,ě,ë, with e; æ with ae, etc. For more information on ASCII characters read the Wikipedia page on `ASCII`_.
++ **Replace non-ASCII characters:** Check to replace non-ASCII characters with their ASCII equivalent, e.g. á,ä,ă, with a; é,ě,ë, with e; æ with ae, etc. For more information on ASCII characters read the Wikipedia page on `ASCII`_.
 + **Windows compatibility:** Check to ensure file paths are